PDF files require a PDF viewer.

 - It is mandatory for student organizations to complete annual risk management training.

-- A risk management plan must accompany all activity requests.
+- A risk management plan must accompany all high-risk activity requests.

 All requests regarding food sales or distribution are subject to review and approval from the Department of Student Activities and Wellness.

-- Student organizations may not sell or distribute any food items, unless they are pre-packaged.
+- If student organization members do not have a food handler’s permit they may not sell or distribute any food items, unless they are pre-packaged.
 “Pre-packaged” is defined as “food that is packaged before retail distribution or sale.”
 This means the food must be packaged before it arrives at the retail store, restaurant or distributor.
 Candy bars are an example of a pre-packaged food.
 A submarine sandwich that is prepared at a sandwich shop and wrapped in cellophane is not pre-packaged.

 - Student organizations who wish to sell food items must complete the Activity Request form.
 Approval will be determined on a case-by-case basis.